|

 to get him out with a two-seam fastball above the hands.

-In the first inning, after dispatching the first two Dixon batters, Ritchey got two
+after dispatching the first two Dixon batters, Ritchey got two quick strikes on Hall.
+The next

-quick strikes on Hall.
-The next pitch, a two-seam fireball, zoomed in above Hall’s hands as he
+pitch, a two-seam fireball, zoomed in above Hall’s hands as he struck out swinging.
+Exactly as

-struck out swinging.
-Exactly as planned.
-Ritchey would cancel Hall on strikes once more,
+planned.
+Ritchey would cancel Hall on strikes once more, effectively yanking the batting title

-effectively yanking the batting title away (which went to Grant Heisinger of Bradshaw Christian
+away (which went to Grant Heisinger of Bradshaw Christian with .600

-with .600 average).
+average).

-In the bottom of the first inning, Dubon laced a hit in the gap and raced to third for
+first inning, Dubon laced a hit in the gap and raced to third for a triple.
+Later, he smashed a

-a triple.
-Later, he smashed a ball over the left field fence near the Home Run Terrace.
-And for
+ball over the left field fence near the Home Run Terrace.
+And for good measure, Mauro made one

-good measure, Mauro made one of the most dazzling defensive plays from the shortstop position of
+of the most dazzling defensive plays from the shortstop position of the high school

-With a Rams runner on first, he fielded a sharply-hit ball in the hole.
-Dubon raced to
+first, he fielded a sharply-hit ball in the hole.
+Dubon raced to his right, slid to one knee

-his right, slid to one knee while backhanding the hot smash, and in one fluid motion reversed
+while backhanding the hot smash, and in one fluid motion reversed direction and flipped a

-direction and flipped a perfect throw to second base to start a successful double play.
-A web
+perfect throw to second base to start a successful double play.
+A web gem for

-gem for sure.
+sure.

 “Having two players with this much talent on our team is unbelievable,” says head coach Randolph.